d0pam1n/send_mail/README.md

-# E-Mail Sender
+I # E-Mail Sender

 This is a small console application to send mails over SMTP.
+I just tested it with GMail but other providers should work too.

 ### Command line parameters
 | Argument  | Description   | Required                                              |